Michael L. Goldberg

 Create an e-portfolio that represents your accomplishments and academic strengths upon graduation.

 Improve your writing, especially in the context of writing to present yourself in professional, advanced academic and/or career contexts.

 Seminar discussion with small group work.
 Some class time will be replaced with online work (hybrid model).

 Students will be MUCH happier and more productive if they come to class having already established their IAS portfolio in Google Sites and have uploaded all of their significant assignments there.
 Students should also make an attempt to gather all feedback from UWB instructors on their work.

 Short essays applying your work to a learning goal, collaborative learning, longer essay synthesizing earlier essays, e-portfolio with your artifacts, essays and other material, "elevator speech."
 These assignments are consistent with other 499 classes.

-Portfolio-based grade on all written work—students will receive individual grades for each assignment but an overall portfolio grade that assesses will be assigned at the end, stressing improvement and consistency.
+Portfolio-based grade on all written work—students will receive individual grades for each assignment but an overall portfolio grade that assesses your final learning outcomes will be assigned at the end, stressing improvement and consistency.